uolter/Lazy-tweets/README.md

 ## Configuration

-Create a file called **.env** to allow the program to load  loads environment variables.
+Create a file called **.env** to allows the program to load  loads environment variables.
 Edit the file and fill it with your [twitter configuration keys and access tokens](https://apps.twitter.com/).

 .env